Integrated Environmental Assessment and Management

 Book Reviews offer readers a concise overview of recent published books on a wide range of environmental topics of potential interest to readers.
 Manuscripts are limited to 1000 words and must be accompanied by an electronic file (JPG or TIFF) containing the book cover.
 Reviews from commercial publishers are not accepted by the journal.
 Manuscripts are subject to review and approval by the Book Reviews Editor.

-Special Series consist of at least 4 manuscripts prepared by experts who wish to explore an emerging technical issue or recent developments in a subject area relevant to the journal.
+Special Series consist of 4 manuscripts prepared by experts who wish to explore an emerging technical issue or recent developments in a subject area relevant to the journal.
 Papers appearing in a Special Series are included as part of a regularly scheduled issue of IEAM.
-The collection typically is supplemented by a brief opening commentary prepared by the Guest Editor(s) describing the significance of the issue and the importance of the individual papers included in the Special Series.
-The opening commentary should not exceed 2 printed journal pages.
+Proposals for Special Series must be discussed in advance with the Editorial Office prior to submission.
+For instructions on preparing a Special Series proposal and manuscripts, please click here.

 Submit manuscripts online at http://mc.manuscriptcentral.com/IEAM.